 The U.S. has won more titles than any other country, with its last coming in 2017.

 Lindsay Davenport played on the U.S. team for 11 years, a national record.

 Chris Evert won 35 straight matches from 1977-86, and is a record 57-4 overall.

 King & Rosie Casals own 26 doubles wins apiece, the most in team history.

 Billie Jean King won four titles as U.S. captain.

-Since Billie Jean King Cup began in 1963, 82 players have played on Team USA.
+Since Billie Jean King Cup began in 1963, 84 players have played for the U.S team.